v6cord/VVVVVV/FEATURES.md

 A list of all the new features added to VVVVVV: Community Edition.
-This list is updated with each major release.

 VVVVVV: Community Edition has accepted contributions from Misa, AllyTally, leo60228, FIQ, Stelpjo, mothbeanie, Allison Fleischer, and Dav999.